NordicSemiconductor/bluetooth-numbers-database/README.md

 }
 ```

-Where 'code' stands for the Decimal value available for each entry in the (official list of assigned Company Identifiers)[https://www.bluetooth.com/specifications/assigned-numbers/company-identifiers/], and the name is self-explanatory.
+Where 'code' stands for the Decimal value available for each entry in the [official list of assigned Company Identifiers](https://www.bluetooth.com/specifications/assigned-numbers/company-identifiers/), and the name is self-explanatory.

 ### Service(s), Characteristic(s) and Descriptor(s)